 - Reduce heat, cover and simmer 10 minutes.

-- Add the kale and coconut milk and simmer an additional 5 minutes until potatoes can be easily pierced with a fork and kale is tender.
+- Add the kale and coconut milk and simmer an additional 5 minutes until potatoes can be easily pierced with a fork and kale is just barely tender.

 - Add salt and pepper to taste.

 Don’t forget to Pin this Dairy-Free and Whole30 Zuppa Toscana recipe for later!

 Commonly asked questions for this Whole30 Zuppa Toscana